 The name, Computer Village is apt for this community.
 They know each other, they can tell the street boys from the shop owners and there is a camaraderie even in the midst of the chaos, sweat and grind.
 They work hand-in-hand and ensure that the street boys make their own cut even though they do not own shops.

-Temitayo shares some insight on this phenomenon: “Although some of those boys are dishonest, it is a normal practice.
+Temitayo shares some insight into this phenomenon.
+“Although some of those boys are dishonest, it is a normal practice.
 When street boys bring in a customer (also called ‘aboki’) the shop owners discreetly tell them the original price, so they can add their own cut.
 That is how the street boys make money.”

 For Ben, that is what makes it dear.
 “I did my apprenticeship and worked my way up from here.
 I made some of my truest friends here.
 Most importantly I met my wife here, so this place has given me a lot.” he says with a smile.